DLu/oscar_data/README.md

 `*` - The fields `Film`, `FilmId`, `Nominees`, `NomineeeIds`, `Detail`, and `Note` may have multiple values if multiple entities are nominated.
 In these cases, the values are separated by the pipe (`|`) character.

-If an IMDB identifier is unknown, it will be replaced with a question mark (`?`).
+If an IMDB identifier is unknown, it will be replaced with a question mark (`?`), or sometimes for companies, `co?`.

 ## Generating the Data